mihanizator/developer-site/config-1_x_0.md

 ### Rescue

-Rescue blocks are used to catch exceptions as well as to handle HTTP status codes, generated by the particular handler.
+Rescue blocks are used to catch exceptions and handle HTTP status codes generated by the particular handler.

 Rescue blocks are checked one-by-one according to the visibility rules.